-As per the fig4.
-It’s very evident that most of the suicides are happening between the age of 35 and 54.
-And out of them majority are Males.
+As per fig 4.4, Most suicides are happening between the age of 35 and 54.
+And out of the majority are Males.
 In all the age groups females are less affected groups.
 Also, we can see from the age of five to fourteen children are less likely to commit suicide.

+Suicide per hundred thousand Vs GDP Per capita